↓ Skip to main content

 of 12 outputs

 Older research outputs will score higher simply because they've had more time to accumulate mentions.
-To account for age we can compare this Altmetric Attention Score to the 298,130 tracked outputs that were published within six weeks on either side of this one in any source.
-This one has done particularly well, scoring higher than 90% of its contemporaries.
+To account for age we can compare this Altmetric Attention Score to the 311,855 tracked outputs that were published within six weeks on either side of this one in any source.
+This one has done well, scoring higher than 88% of its contemporaries.